 Breaking News for Citizens in King, Pierce and Snohomish Counties

-If you’d like to receive information on road closings, bus route changes and information on other surrounding areas, consider also signing up with the Regional Public Information Network (www.RPIN.org).
-This is a great resource, be aware that it can generates considerable numbers of email (from maybe 1 to over a dozen on really busy days) depending on how you filter your geographical area and other factors.
+Although not as useful in the past, another option for receiving information on road closings, bus route changes and information on other surrounding areas, consider also signing up with the Regional Public Information Network (http://www.kingcounty.gov/safety/prepare/RPIN.aspx).
+In the past is used to generate considerable numbers of email (from maybe 1 to over a dozen on really busy days) depending on how you filter your geographical area and other factors.
+It is not nearly as active currently.

 The Regional Public Information Network (RPIN) is your one-stop resource for news alerts from more than 75 government, transportation, utility, health and emergency response agencies (including VashonBePrepared!) serving citizens in King, Pierce and Snohomish counties.